 Section 202.
-Emergency Detention
+Emergency Detention.

-(a) Any person who appears to be or states that such person is mentally ill, alcoholdependent, or drug-dependent to a degree that immediate emergency action is necessary may be taken into protective custody and detained as provided pursuant to the provisions of this section.
-Nothing in this Section shall be construed as being in lieu of prosecution under state or local statutes or ordinances relating to public intoxication offenses.

-(b) Any Nation peace officer who reasonably believes that a person is a person requiring treatment as defined in Section 201(g) of this Chapter shall take the person into protective custody.
-The officer shall make every reasonable effort to take the person into custody in the least conspicuous manner.

-(c) Upon taking the person into protective custody, the officer may relinquish custody of the person believed to require treatment to a duly qualified reserve officer or deputy employed by the same agency to fulfill the officer's duties as required by this Title.

-(d) The officer shall prepare a written affidavit indicating the basis for the officer's belief that the person is a person requiring treatment and the circumstances under which the officer took the person into protective custody.
+- (a) Any person who appears to be or states that he or she is mentally ill, alcohol-dependent, or drug-dependent to a degree that immediate emergency action is necessary, may be taken into protective custody and detained as provided pursuant to the provisions of this Section.
+Nothing in this Section shall be construed as being in lieu of prosecution under state or local statutes or ordinances relating to public intoxication offenses. - (b) Any Wyandotte Nation law enforcement officer who reasonably believes that a person is an individual requiring treatment as defined in this Title is hereby authorized to take the person into protective custody.
+The officer shall make every reasonable effort to take the person into protective custody with the consent of the individual and in the least conspicuous manner. - (c) Upon taking the person into protective custody, the Wyandotte Nation Law Enforcement officer shall transport the person to an approved mental health facility for evaluation and determination of mental health status. - (d) The officer shall prepare a written affidavit indicating the basis for the officer's belief that the person is a person requiring treatment and the circumstances under which the officer took the person into protective custody.
 The officer shall give a copy of the statement to the person or the person's attorney upon the request of either.
-If the officer does not make the determination to take an individual into protective custody on the basis of the officer's personal observation, the officer shall not be required to prepare a written affidavit.
-However, the person stating to be mentally ill, alcohol-dependent, or drug-dependent or the person's belief that the person is a person requiring treatment.
-Any false statement given to the officer by the person upon whose statement the officer relies shall be a misdemeanor and subject to the sanctions of Title V Section 138 of the Wyandotte Nation Code of Laws.

-(e) If the person is medically stable, the officer shall immediately transport the person to the nearest facility designated by the Department as an appropriate facility for an initial assessment.
-If, subsequent to an initial assessment, it is determined that emergency detention is warranted, the officer shall transport the person to the nearest facility, designated by the Department as appropriate for such detention, that has bed space available.
-If it is determined by the facility director or designee that the person is not medically stable, the officer shall transport the person to the nearest hospital or other appropriate treatment facility.

-(f) If the person is medically unstable, the person may be transported to an appropriate medical facility for medical treatment.
-A treating physician may authorize that the person be detained until the person becomes medically stable.
-When the person becomes medically stable, if in the opinion of the treating or discharging physician, the patient is still a person requiring treatment as defined in Section 201(g) of this Title, the physician shall authorize detention of the patient for transportation as provided in Subsection (e) of this Section by an appropriate law enforcement agency.
+- (e) If the officer does not make the determination to take an individual into protective custody on the basis of the officer's personal observation, the officer shall not be required to prepare a written affidavit.
+However, the person stating to be mentally ill, alcohol-dependent, or drug-dependent or the person upon whose statement the officer relies shall sign a written statement indicating the basis for such person's belief that the person is a person requiring treatment.
+Any false statement given to the officer by the person upon whose statement the officer relies shall be a misdemeanor and may be punishable by a fine not to exceed \$1,000.00 or incarceration not to exceed one (1) year, or both fine and incarceration. - (f) If the person is medically stable, the officer shall immediately transport the person to the nearest facility approved by the Wyandotte Nation as an appropriate facility for an initial assessment.
+If, subsequent to an initial assessment, it is determined that emergency detention is warranted, the officer shall transport the person to the nearest facility, approved by the Wyandotte Nation as appropriate for such detention, and that has availability to provide services.
+If it is determined in the initial assessment that the person is not medically stable, the officer shall transport or cause the person to be transported by ambulance to the nearest hospital or other appropriate treatment facility. - (g) Upon determination that the person is medically unstable, a treating physician may recommend and authorize that the person be detained in the hospital until the person becomes medically stable.
+When the person becomes medically stable, if in the opinion of the treating or discharging physician, the patient is still a person requiring treatment, the physician may recommend and authorize emergency detention of the patient to the appropriate treatment facility as approved by the Wyandotte Nation.
+The person in need of treatment shall be transported by law enforcement.

 Section 203.
-Examination of Person in Protective Custody
+Examination of Person in Protective Custody.